Darcel Leonard Wynne

-Darcel Leonard-Wynne (born June 13, 1951, in Pittsburgh, Pennsylvania), sometimes credited as simply Darcel, is an African-American dancer, choreographer, author and producer, best known for heading the "Solid Gold Dancers" on the syndicated 1980s music series Solid Gold.
+Darcel Leonard-Wynne (born June 13, 1951, in Pittsburgh, Pennsylvania), sometimes credited as simply Darcel, is an American dancer, choreographer, author and producer, best known for heading the "Solid Gold Dancers" on the syndicated 1980s music series Solid Gold.

 Early life and career

 Darcel was born into a steelworking family.
 She started dancing at the age of 3 and then continued her dancing lessons in Los Angeles when her family moved there in the 1960s.
 There, she performed at first at a local variety show, and later joined Carol Burnett Show and Rowan & Martin's Laugh-In.
 Darcel danced and toured with The Temptations as well as with Pearl Bailey in Hello, Dolly!.

 As her popularity grew, so did her exposure in the entertainment world and she soon appeared in the films Xanadu, Funny Lady, Jesus Christ Superstar, Night Shift, The Girl, the Gold Watch & Dynamite, The Last Married Couple in America, Scrooged, Funny Girl.
 Darcel was also featured in the Kool & the Gang video for their single "Fresh".
 Some of Darcel’s television credits include The Sammy Davis Jr. Show, NBC Follies, Redd Foxx Show, Leslie Uggams Show, The Pearl Bailey Show, The Sonny & Cher Comedy Hour.